Vivek Chibber: Criticism of postcolonialism

 Soon after Locked in Place, Chibber's agenda took a turn when, in 2006, he published "On the Decline of Class Analysis in South Asian Studies" in Critical Asian Studies.
 This article examined the sociological conditions for the decline of class analysis and its displacement by Postcolonial Theory in the South Asian context.
 While Chibber located the demise of class in the social conditions of the 1980s and 1990s, he did not in this article take on the content of postcolonial theory itself.
 This engagement came in his second book, Postcolonial Theory and the Specter of Capital (Verso, 2013).
 In the Preface to the book, Chibber explains that once he examined the conditions that gave rise to postcolonial theory, he felt that he also had to examine its core arguments.

 Postcolonial Theory and the Specter of Capital was focused on one particular strand of theorizing, namely the Subaltern Studies collective.
 Chibber took Subaltern Studies as a representative of the key sociological and historical arguments in postcolonial studies.
 His basic argument in the book is that, even though postcolonial theory advertises itself as a critique of Orientalism and Eurocentrism, in fact the theory ends up resurrecting them.
 In other words, postcolonial theory gives new life to Orientalist notions of the Global South, by presenting a highly exoticized and essentialized understanding of it – as fundamentally different from the West, incapable of being understood by Western categories, its people untouched by reason and rationality, etc. Chibber bases his claims on an examination of the Subalternists’ historical sociology as well as their theoretical arguments.
 He embeds his critique in a defense of the radical Enlightenment tradition as represented by Marx.

 The publication of Specter touched off a very intense and wide-ranging debate between Chibber, members of the Subaltern Studies collective, and other intellectuals.
 Most prominently, Partha Chatterjee and Gayatri Spivak both criticized Chibber for his representation of the Subalternists’ work and postcolonial theory more generally.
 Chibber responded in turn, denying that he had misrepresented his interlocutors and launching a counterattack of his own.

 The ensuing debate was collected and published by Verso Books in 2016 as Rosie Warren (ed.), The Debate on Postcolonial Theory and the Specter of Capital.

 Catalyst

-In the spring of 2017, Chibber and Robert Brenner launched as well as assumed the editorial duties for the journal Catalyst: A Journal of Theory and Strategy.
+In the spring of 2017, Chibber and (analytical marxism historian) Robert Brenner launched as well as assumed the editorial duties for the journal Catalyst: A Journal of Theory and Strategy.
 Published by Jacobin Magazine, Chibber and Brenner wrote of their intent for the new publication:

 Discussion of capitalism is not off the table any longer.
 Catalyst: A Journal of Theory and Strategy launches with the aim of doing everything it can to promote and deepen this conversation.
 Our focus is, as our title suggests, to develop a theory and strategy with capitalism as its target — both in the North and in the Global South.
 It is an ambitious agenda, but this is a time for thinking big.